SHIRPUR GOLD REFINERY LIMITED

 In our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Section 185 and 186 of the Act with respectto the loan and/or guarantees given and investments made as applicable.
 No security hasbeen provided.

 In our opinion and according to the information and explanations given to us theCompany has not accepted any deposits from the public during the year in terms of theprovisions of Sections 73 to 76 or any other relevant provisions of the Act and the rulesframed there under.
 Accordingly paragraph 3(v) of the Order is not applicable to theCompany.

 vi) Cost Records:

-According to information and explanation given to us the Central Government has notprescribed under sub-section (1) of section 148 the Act the maintenance of cost recordsunder the Companies (Cost Records and Audit) Rules 2014 hence this clause is notapplicable to the Company.
+According to information and explanation given to us the Central Government has notprescribed under sub-section (1) of section 148 the Act the maintenance of cost recordsunder the Companies (Cost Records and Audit) Rules 2014 hence paragraph (vi) this clauseis not applicable to the Company.

 viii) Default on dues of the financial institutions banks and government:

-ix) Application of term loans and public offer:
+ix) Application of term loans and public offers:

-During the course of our examination of books of account and records of the Companycarried out in accordance with the generally accepted auditing practices in India andaccording to information and explanation given to us we have neither come across anyinstance of material fraud on the Company or by the Company noticed or reported duringthe year nor have been informed of such cases by the management.
+During the course of our examination of books of accounts and records of the companycarried out in accordance with the generally accepted auditing practices in India andaccording to the information and explanations given to us we have neither come across anyinstance of material fraud on the Company or by the Company noticed or reported duringthe year nor have been informed of such cases by the management.

 xi) Managerial remuneration:

-According to information & explanations given to us managerial remuneration hasbeen paid or provided in accordance with the requisite approvals mandated by theprovisions of Section 197 read with Schedule V of the Act.
+According to the information and explanations given to us and based on our examinationof the records of the Company the Company has paid/provided for managerial remunerationin accordance with the requisite approvals mandated by the provisions of Section 197 readwith Schedule V to the Act.

 xii) Nidhi Companies: